 The advantage of these systems: No more need to integrate additional functionality, sometimes from different suppliers.
 These functionalities, although useful, weigh down the system more than anything else.
 And that’s where Impala comes in.
 As an example, we want to know how many rooms are available in several different hotels.
 Using the Impala API, we can simply search through all the partner hotels.
 A tool that makes it easier to manage several hotels or to create platforms that interact with the hotels.

 Impala, the new revolution in E-tourism

-With a first round of financing of $11 million in Series A in October 2019 and a second round in February 2020 of $20 million in Series B, the British company now has the optimal financial resources for its development.
+With the first round of financing of $11 million in Series A in October 2019 and the second round in February 2020 of $20 million in Series B, the British company now has the optimal financial resources for its development.
 Indeed, Impala plans to create a new API for hotel room reservations.
 To date, hotels store their booking data in dedicated booking sites such as Booking or Expedia, or channel managers.
 The latter acts as an intermediary that sends the information to several websites at the same time.

-By going through the Impala API, this would reduce the barriers to Booking and Expedia’s competitors.
+By going through the Impala API, it would reduce the barriers to Booking and Expedia’s competitors.
 With a higher number of competitors, these platforms would be forced to reduce the cost of commissions and the prices for end customers.
 This will have the effect of extending the offer of companies that do not sell hotel services.
-It is particularly the case for websites organising conferences or festivals.
+It is particularly the case for websites organizing conferences or festivals.
 This would make the user experience more enjoyable.
 Indeed, the visitor will be able to book both his ticket and his overnight stay.
 This is done via the integration of the Impala API directly on the event site.